+6.11.
 Urgent Care and After-Hours Care

 We strongly encourage our members to contact their PCPs if they need urgent care.
 If you are unable to see the member, you can refer them to one of our participating urgent care centers or another provider who offers after-hours care.
 Precertification is not required.
 We strongly encourage PCPs to provide evening and weekend appointment access to members.
 We encourage two hours at least one day per week after 5 p.m., and four hours or longer on Saturday.
-To learn more about participating in the after-hours care program, call your local Provider Relations representative.
+To learn more about participating in the after-hours care program, call your local provider relationship management representative.

+6.12.
 Prior Authorization Criteria and Notice to Providers